 There are two modes to back up your iOS devices, of which respectively are "Standard backup" and "Encrypted backup".
 Pick one up and go with the "Start" button.
 If you want to protect your backup file with a password, you need to set a password that you can truly remember in mind.

-Now, you need to highlight types of data you want to backup, for example, "WhatsApp & Attachments" and click "Next" to select an output folder to store selected data from iPhone to a computer.
-You can select the default path in "Preferences" settings.
+Now, you need to highlight the types of data you want to backup, for example, "WhatsApp & Attachments" and click "Next" to select an output folder to store selected data from iPhone to a computer.
+You can select the default path in the "Preferences" settings.

 Step 3.
 Finish Backup

 The backup process will complete in a while.
 The process bar will show you how it goes at the moment.
-When done, you will get a "Congratulations!" messages.
+When done, you will get a "Congratulations!" message.
 The backup file is saved as a ".data" file which can only be opened and viewed via iOS Data Backup & Restore.

 If you don't upgrade your iCloud storage plan, the storage must be insufficient for all iPhone content.
-Therefore, it's a good idea to store desired data to your computer.
+Therefore, it's a good idea to store desired data on your computer.
 You can freely back up them via iTunes or iOS Data Backup & Restore, but the former is not allowed you to look up the backup file.
 So, I assume your choice is settled, right?